 In the collection of around 200 newspaper articles from my years of technomadic cycling, this one has always held the crown for the most delightfully alliterative title.
 I spent a week or so in Crested Butte, Colorado (leading to a passionate book chapter), and every day was filled with something wonderful, intense, or beautiful.
-On the way to the Butte from Gunnison, riding with two girls I had met at the college, there was a grisly accident… an old rancher struck them with his pickup truck, leading to a real scare about spinal cord injury (fortunately, she just broke her sacrum, but still… it was a nightmare).
+On the way to the Butte from Gunnison, riding with two girls I had met at the college, there was a grisly accident… an old rancher struck them with his pickup truck, leading to a real scare about spinal cord injury (fortunately, she just broke her sacrum, but still… it was a nightmare… see the clipping at the bottom of this page).
 That event aside, my stay in the Butte was one of the most formative events of the whole journey, demonstrating for the first time the potential home of a close-knit community.

 by Myles Arber

 Crested Butte Chronicle – September 7, 1984